 In addition, they are so quick to prepare.
 I have even brought my crock pot on different trips and have been able to serve a hot, healthy breakfast for the masses.
 Very cool!

 You could easily do a oatmeal breakfast bar for a large group.
 I love serving this when we’ve had company, too.
 Steel cut oats are so easy to customize because people can add their favorite toppings.

 - add your favorite here____________(the list is endless!!)

 So are steel cut oats better for you than regular oatmeal?
 YES, but they are very similar.
 They are less processed than rolled oats, they have a lower glycemic index, and they may cause you to feel more satisfied for longer because they have more soluble fiber.
 Plus, they hold up great in the crock-pot because they are so sturdy!

-Updated 4/12 They are $0.53/lb. at WinCo in the bulk section, so for pennies a serving, you can have a hardy meal.
+**Updated April 2012: If you have a WinCo in your area, steel cut oats are $0.53/lb. at WinCo in the bulk section, so for pennies a serving, you can have a hardy meal.
 For $0.27 I can serve breakfast for 5 people for 2 days with leftovers.
 That’s less than $0.13.5 a meal!!
 Of course the toppings add more cost, but you get the picture.

 The Recipe: Crock-Pot Steel Cut Oats Recipe